-For instance, the Los Angeles Times, the mainstream journal of Hollywood, didn’t even have a staff obit of today’s honoree, Hollywood producer Mimi Roth, even though she was a groundbreaker and, as far as I can tell, died in L.A.
+For instance, the Los Angeles Times, the mainstream newspaper of record that has Hollywood in its front yard, didn’t even have a staff obit of today’s honoree, Hollywood producer Mimi Roth, even though she was a groundbreaker and, as far as I can tell, died in L.A.

 True’s Honorary Unsubscribe is meant to honor people of impact and substance that the mainstream media has mostly ignored, and I think I’ve done a great job of it.
 Visit the Honorary Unsubscribe archive and decide for yourself whether I’m meeting that goal.
 (And no need to write me to tell me to keep doing it that way — I don’t plan any changes in the way I do the HUs!)